-When accountants ask about anything that beneﬁts the experience of the user if it is a “frill”.
+When accountants ask about anything that beneﬁts the experience of the user and if it is a “frill”.

 How can marketers be braver?

 I am not sure where fear comes from with respect to marketers.
-If you behave with honesty and integrity you never have anything to fear.
+If you behave with honesty and integrity, you never have anything to fear.
 Marketers who trade in deception are working in a bygone era in my view and do not understand we don’t live in that era any longer.
 Marketers who trade in human experience have nothing to fear.